slbailey/retrowaves/station/docs/contracts/PLAYOUT_ENGINE_CONTRACT.md

 **Forbidden adjustments:**
 - Station **MUST NOT** attempt to match Tower PCM clock (Clock B)
-- Station **MUST NOT** apply adaptive pacing based on PCM ingestion feedback
+- Station **MUST NOT** apply adaptive pacing based on PCM ingestion feedback (for drift compensation)
 - Station **MUST NOT** use Tower state to influence compensation
 - Station **MUST NOT** exceed permitted compensation bounds (implementation-defined threshold)
 - Station **MUST NOT** affect segment duration logic (segments still wall clock driven)
+- **Note:** This restriction applies only to drift compensation.
+It does not prohibit the Clock A PID controller described in PE6, which is allowed to use Tower buffer telemetry.

 ### PE5.4 — Segment Duration Invariant